 TOP 5 BENEFITS TO CUTTING DOWN ON SUGAR

-There are good sugars and bad sugars.
-Good sugars occur naturally – like the ones found in fresh fruits, vegetables and specific grains – are necessary for the body because it serves as fuel, according to the American National Institute of Health.
-Bad sugars are added sugars, which are piled into processed foods like doughnuts, juice and sodas.
+'Good' sugars will typically occur naturally – like the ones found in fresh fruits, vegetables and specific grains.
+They are necessary for the body, serving as fuel, and that's according to the American National Institute of Health.
+'Bad' sugars are typically an added ingredient, piled into processed foods like doughnuts, fruit juice and sodas.

-The problem with added sugars isn’t consumption – a teaspoon of sugar in your tea or a modest slice of cake aren’t out to get you.
+There isn't really a problem with added sugar as part of a balanced diet – a teaspoon of sugar in your tea or a modest slice of cake aren’t out to get you.
 The real issue is overconsumption.
 According to a 2018 study by UK insurance provider Protectivity, the UAE is one of the top consumers of sugar in the world, with an average of 213kg per year, per person.
 That, according to the same study, equals approximately 146 teaspoons of sugar daily.

-As you make efforts towards a healthier lifestyle during the Dubai Fitness Challenge, consider improving your eating habits by cutting down your sugar intake.
+As we make efforts towards a healthier lifestyle during the Dubai Fitness Challenge, consider improving your eating habits by cutting down your sugar intake.
 Need convincing?
-Check out these major benefits of reducing how much sweet stuff you put in your body.
+Check out these major benefits of reducing how much of the sweet stuff you put in your body.

 1. Reduce risk for obesity and cardiovascular conditions